In my genealogic research of Sicilian

 orphanages.

-THE WHEEL: The wheel was a kind of 'lazy Susan'
+in some places called the 'torno' or 'tornio') was a kind of 'lazy Susan'

 that had a small platform on which a baby could be placed,